-Purchase Order Number Procurement Process Name of Consulting Firm Department Division Payments Made To-Date Description of Service Consulting Service Status Timeline for Consulting Services Completion Confidential Yes/No N/A Direct Purchase Planning, Building, Economic Development Building \$ 15,340.35 building inspections to be automatically assigned to inspectors based on scope of work, geography and capacity for the day.
+Purchase Order Number Procurement Process Name of Consulting Firm Department Division Payments Made To-Date Description of Service Consulting Service Status Timeline for Consulting Services Completion Confidential Yes/No N/A Direct Purchase ABCO IT SOLUTIONS INC Planning, Building, Economic Development Building \$ 15,340.35 building inspections to be automatically assigned to inspectors based on scope of work, geography and capacity for the day.
 Deliverable is an automated inspection assignment script that will distribute inspections requests based on daily inspection capacities.
 March 2021.
 The script has been completed and delivered.
-It is currently being tested in- house and altered as necessary in-house.
-The consulting has been completed we are awaiting the final invoice.
-No N/A Direct Purchase PRU ROBEY CONSULTING Corporate Support Services Strategic Communications \$ 17,095.71 Advisory Services - Culture Master Plan Implementation Active 2021/12/31 No N/A Direct Purchase BULMER, ALEX Community Services Performing Arts \$ 8,400.00 Audit and report are complete; accessibility training for staff still to come 2022/07/31 No
+It is currently being tested inhouse and altered as necessary inhouse.
+The consulting has been completed we are awaiting the final invoice. , , , , , No N/A Direct Purchase PRU ROBEY CONSULTING Corporate Support Services Strategic Communications \$ 17,095.71 Advisory Services - Culture Master Plan Implementation Active 2021/12/31 No N/A Direct Purchase BULMER, ALEX Community Services Performing Arts \$ 8,400.00 secret shopping; report on accessibilty of the customer Audit and report are complete; accessibility training for staff still to come 2022/07/31 No

+Report

+Staff Report

-Report Staff Report Committee of Council The Corporation of the City of Brampton 2021-09-22
+Committee of Council

+The Corporation of the City of Brampton

+2021-09-22

-Subject: Consulting Service Contracts with a Value up to \$25,000 from December 1, 2014 to July 31, 2021
+Subject: Consulting Service Contracts with a Value up to \$25,000 from

+December 1, 2014 to July 31, 2021

-Contact: Gina Rebancos, Director, Purchasing Corporate Support Services
+Contact: Gina Rebancos, Director, Purchasing

+Corporate Support Services

-That the report titled Consulting Service Contracts with a value up to \$25,000 from December 1, 2014 to July 31, 2021 to the Committee of Council meeting of September 22, 2021 be received.
+1. That the report titled Consulting Service Contracts with a value up to \$25,000 from December 1, 2014 to July 31, 2021 to the Committee of Council meeting of September 22, 2021 be received.